-The monitor does not retain Direct mode temperatures in memory.
+NOTE The monitor does not retain Direct mode temperatures in memory.
 Therefore, you must note the temperature before removing the probe from the measurement site and then manually record it in the patient record.

-SSO is not available during continuous monitoring.
+NOTE In the Continuous Monitoring profile, the single sign-on (SSO) feature is only available to confirm manual episodic save.
 If SSO was used when the device was in the Spot Check or Intervals Monitoring profile, applying a continuous monitoring sensor to a patient automatically logs out the current user if no patient or vitals information has been captured on the device.
 If you apply a continuous monitoring sensor to a patient and patient or vitals information has been captured, a dialog window opens, asking if you want to log out the current user.
 If you touch OK, the device clears the vitals, logs out the current user, and starts continuous monitoring.
 If you touch Cancel, the current user remains logged in with patient data and vitals intact, and with the same profile active on the device.
 You can then save the patient and vitals information before using the continuous monitoring sensor.